leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/20-CheerpX-linux-callbacks.md

 - **eventName**: A string specifying the event type.
 Can be `"cpuActivity"`, `"diskActivity"`, or `"diskLatency"`.
 - **callback**: A function that will be called when the event occurs.
 It receives a parameter which varies based on the event type:
-  - For `"cpuActivity"` and `"diskActivity"`: `state` can be either "ready" (active) or "wait" (idle).
+  - For `"cpuActivity"` and `"diskActivity"`: `state` can be either "ready" (idle, no activity at this time) or "wait" (active, currently in use).
-  - For `"diskLatency"`: `state` is a number representing the time in milliseconds between requesting and receiving the last disk block.
+  - For `"diskLatency"`: `state` is a number representing the time in milliseconds between requesting and receiving the last disk block from the backend.

 ### `unregisterCallback`